-Now I don’t draw my webtoon in that size but I draw my webtoon about triple that canva size so around 1600px by 4600px that way I can zoom in close and avoid that blurry line look while drawing.
+Now I don’t draw my webtoon in that size but I draw my webtoon about triple that canva size so around 1600px by 4800 or 4600px that way I can zoom in close and avoid that blurry line look while drawing.

 When I’m done drawing my webtoon I will draw in a high dpi of 600 but you can draw in a lower dpi like 300 or 72 but be mindful of the blurry effect that might happen.